wijnandb/15-a-day/content/books/fooled-by-randomness-the-hidden-role-of-chance-in-life-and-in-the-markets-incerto-book-1.md

 ## Key Takeaways

-1. **The Role of Randomness:** Success can often be attributed to luck, not just skill.
+1. **The Role of Randomness**: Success can often be attributed to luck, not just skill.
 Recognizing the impact of randomness can prevent overconfidence.
-2. **Survivorship Bias:** People tend to focus on successful individuals without considering those who failed, which skews perception.
+2. **Survivorship Bias**: People tend to focus on successful individuals without considering those who failed, which skews perception.
-3. **Hindsight Bias:** After an event, individuals often see it as having been predictable, despite its randomness.
+3. **Hindsight Bias**: After an event, individuals often see it as having been predictable, despite its randomness.
-4. **Black Swans:** Significant, unpredictable events that have massive impact—what Taleb explores further in later works.
+4. **Black Swans**: Significant, unpredictable events that have massive impact—what Taleb explores further in later works.
-5. **Monte Carlo Simulations:** A method used to understand the impact of risk and uncertainty in prediction and forecasting models.
+5. **Monte Carlo Simulations**: A method used to understand the impact of risk and uncertainty in prediction and forecasting models.

 ## Recommendation